agilecrm/nodejs/README.md

 Agile CRM Node.js API
 =====================

 Agile CRM is a new breed CRM.
-You can sign up @ [AgileCRM.com](https://www.agilecrm.com).
+You can sign up @ [AgileCRM.com](https://my.agilecrm.com/register).

 Requirements
 ------------

 1. Two files required agilecrm.js and test.js

-2. Setting Domain Name and Api Key
+2. Setting Domain Name and API Key

-![Finding Domain name and api key] (https://github.com/agilecrm/c-sharp-api/blob/master/Agile_CRM_API_Key_New.jpg)
+![Finding Domain name and API Key] (https://github.com/agilecrm/c-sharp-api/blob/master/Agile_CRM_API_Key_New.jpg)

-In the above image, api key is present at the "Api & Analytics" tab at `https://mycompany.agilecrm.com/#analytics-code`.
+In the above image, API Key is present at the "API & Analytics" tab at `https://mycompany.agilecrm.com/#analytics-code`.

         Domain Name : mycompany
-        Api Key     : myagilecrmapikey
+        API Key     : myagilecrmapikey

 So you have to update your